 Setting up your email review requests

 At this point, you’ve added your business to Grade.us.

 You’ve set your location, added your review site listings, and designed your review funnel landing page.
 Let’s set up your email review request settings.

-Click Dashboard > Review Requests to open the review requests page.
-If you’re setting this up for the first time, you should see the setup prompt.
+If you are setting this up for the first time, you should see the setup prompt.

 We will now see 5 fields and settings we need to set up: